Skip to main content

 Partnering with Industry to Advance Research in Carbon Capture, Solar Energy, and Sensors

-Join Northwestern University’s Corporate Engagement team for a webinar on the latest research in sustainability and energy led by Ted Sargent, Lynn Hopton Davis and Greg Davis Professor of Chemistry at Northwestern University and Co-Executive Director of the Paula M. Trienens Institute for Sustainability and Energy.
+Join Northwestern University’s Corporate Engagement team for the recorded webinar on the latest research in sustainability and energy led by Ted Sargent, Lynn Hopton Davis and Greg Davis Professor of Chemistry at Northwestern University and Co-Executive Director of the Paula M. Trienens Institute for Sustainability and Energy.

 Who Should Participate